-Creating a saltwater aquarium system is really no more than a series of "things to do".
-By taking all of the items you have purchased on your checklist for getting started and step-by-step put them all together.
-However, not before taking our advice and learning all you can about the hobby before you get started, and beginning with a fish-only tank if you have no previous experience of keeping a saltwater aquarium.
+Creating a saltwater aquarium system is really no more than a series of "things to do."
+Begin with a fish-only tank if you have no previous experience of keeping a saltwater aquarium.
 Initially, it will be time-consuming to get started, but the effort will be well worthwhile.
 Feel free to take your time and enjoy the whole experience.
 A properly set up and maintained tank is truly a joy.

 Now, the first step on your "to do" list is two-fold; choosing where to place the aquarium, and picking out a tank.

 It is a giant pain to move a fully set up aquarium, even a few inches.
 Once your aquarium is set in place, it is highly unlikely you will be moving it, so placement considerations are very important.
 Measure areas that will allow for the tank to fit in your space naturally.
 Keep in mind that you will need sufficient space or access around the tank for cleaning/maintenance, and don't forget to take into consideration where your electrical outlets are.
 Make sure to pick a spot where direct sunlight will not shine on it, especially in the hot summer months.

 You will probably want to place the tank where it can be easily seen and enjoyed from the sitting areas in the room.
 A number of people make their aquarium the primary focal point of the living room, and the television secondary.